 Download the Enneagram for Writers on the App Store

 Don’t feel you have to cover every base.
-It can work well if you hero and villain could be the same type but with different approaches.
-Both could be after exactly the same thing and be proof there are many routes to a goal – but offering the audience the chance to consider which one they approve of.
+It can work well if you hero and villain are the same type but with different approaches.
+Both could be after exactly the same thing and show there are many routes to a goal – but offering the audience the chance to consider which one they approve of.
 Also we hate the things we recognise in ourselves right?

 Most of your screenplay is going to be about putting your character in a situation where they want to reach the thing they desire and the thing they fear is in the way.